About posets for which no lower cover or no upper cover has the fixed point property: -shielded and -shielded posets

+A simple example is the poset $P$ shown in Figure \ref{fig_BeispielLU}.
+It has an FPP-graph because it is connected with $\prec_P = \emptyset$, and it is $\fL$-shielded and $\fU$-shielded which can easily be seen by applying Lemma \ref{lemma_hPzwei} and Corollary \ref{coro_Ushielded} proven below.

-Having an FPP-graph is thus a neccessary condition for having the fixed point property.
-A poset $P$ with $\prec_P = \emptyset$ has an FPP-graph iff $P$ is connected.
+Having an FPP-graph is a neccessary condition for having the fixed point property.
+A poset $P$ which is $\fL$-shielded and $\fU$-shielded has thus no lower or upper cover with the fixed point property.

+A poset $P$ with ${\prec_P} = \emptyset$ has an FPP-graph iff $P$ is connected.
 A singleton and every disconnected poset is trivially $\fL$-shielded, and a chain $P$ is always $\fU$-shielded due to $\UP = \emptyset$.
 In the following sections, we derive sufficient conditions for $P$ being $\fL$-shielded or $\fU$-shielded, respectively, which are also necessary conditions if $P$ has an FPP-graph.
-A useful fact will be